flaviefaye/flaviefaye/readme.md

-Hi, I’m @flaviefaye
+I’m @flaviefaye.

-I’m interested in web development
+I’m interested in web development.

-I’m currently learning HTML, CSS, JS, PHP
+I’m currently learning HTML, CSS, JS, PHP.

 <!---
 flaviefaye/flaviefaye is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.